Differential/meteor-boilerplate/README.md

 }
 ```

 ## <a name="seo"></a> SEO

-Page titles, meta descriptions and Facebook and Twitter meta tags are handled by the [manuelschoebel:ms-seo](https://github.com/DerMambo/ms-seo) package.
-Global settings are configured in `seo.js`, while individual page settings are set at the route or controller level.
+Page titles, meta descriptions and Facebook and Twitter meta tags are handled by the [yasinuslu:blaze-meta](https://github.com/yasinuslu/blaze-meta) package.
+Global settings are configured in `both/router/meta.js`, while individual page settings are set at the controller level.

 * Note: the `spiderable` package will need to be installed and configured on your server in order for bots to read your meta tags.

 ```
-this.route('post', {
+PostsShowController = AppController.extend({
   path: '/posts/:_id',
   waitOn: function() {
     return this.subscribe('post', params._id);